BE FIREWISE AND MILITARY RANGES

 Last updated on

-Prolonged spring drought conditions can facilitate wildfires which can threaten rural communities and devastate upland habitats.
-Most wildfires in ireland are a result of human activities and are therefore avoidable.
+Prolonged spring drought conditions can facilitate wildfires, which can threaten rural communities and devastate upland habitats.
+Most wildfires in Ireland and abroad are a result of human activities and are therefore avoidable.

 Many spring wildfires arise from poorly conducted attempts at controlled burning in the uplands.
 In extreme drought conditions, unintentional fires can also affect lowland farming activities and potentially impact on surrounding communities:

-Further information on restrictions on cutting hedgerows and burning is available here.
+Further information on restrictions on cutting hedgerows and burning is available.

 Outdoor activities are often a great way to spend your leisure time but they have their own set of unique fire risks that should not be underestimated.